openworkload/swm-core/README.md

 * Gate: a plugin for swm that is in charge of all communications with one particular remote site.

-SP consists of 3 main components:
+Sky Port consists of 3 main components:
    * [Core](https://github.com/openworkload/swm-core) (this repository).
    * Gate.
 See the [default cloud gate](https://github.com/openworkload/swm-cloud-gate) as a gate example.
    * Terminal.
 See the [JupyterLab terminal](https://github.com/openworkload/swm-jupyter-term) as a terminal example.